IteraSuite Logo

 !

-Blocking your own CSS/JS files in robots.txt and hurting your rendering
+Blocking your own design files (CSS/JS) and hurting your rendering

 !

-Forgetting to update your sitemap after major content expansions
+Forgetting to update your sitemap after you add new tools or blog posts

 Common Questions